Roy Robertson-Harris

-Roy Robertson-Harris (born July 23, 1993) is an American football defensive end for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at UTEP.
-Robertson-Harris has also played for the Chicago Bears.
+Roy Robertson-Harris (born July 23, 1993) is an American professional football defensive end for the New York Giants of the National Football League (NFL).
+He played college football for the UTEP Miners.
+Robertson-Harris has previously played in the NFL for the Chicago Bears, Jacksonville Jaguars, and Seattle Seahawks.

 Professional career

 Chicago Bears

-After going undrafted in the 2016 NFL Draft, Robertson-Harris signed with the Chicago Bears on May 9, 2016.
-On August 30, 2016, he was placed on the reserve/non-football illness list, where he spent his entire rookie season.
+After going undrafted in the 2016 NFL draft, Robertson-Harris signed with the Chicago Bears on May 9, 2016.
+On August 30, he was placed on the reserve/non-football illness list, where he spent his entire rookie season.

 In 2017, Robertson-Harris appeared in 13 games, registering 13 tackles, two sacks, and a pass deflection.
 The following year, he played in every game as he recorded 20 tackles, three sacks and three tackles for loss.
 He was an exclusive-rights free agent after the 2018 season, but returned to the Bears after being tendered a contract on March 13, 2019, which he officially signed on April 15.

 In week 1 of the 2019 season against the Green Bay Packers, Robertson-Harris sacked Aaron Rodgers once as the Bears lost 10–3.
 In week 4 against the Minnesota Vikings, Robertson-Harris sacked Kirk Cousins 1.5 times in the 16–6 win.

 On March 13, 2020, the Bears placed a second-round restricted free agent tender on Robertson-Harris.
 He signed the tender on April 15.
-On November 9, it was reported that Robertson-Harris would under go season ending shoulder surgery after missing out the Bears' Week 9 contest against the Tennessee Titans.
-He was placed on injured reserve on November 12, 2020.
+On November 9, it was reported that Robertson-Harris would undergo season ending shoulder surgery after missing out the Bears' Week 9 contest against the Tennessee Titans.
+He was placed on injured reserve on November 12.

 Jacksonville Jaguars

 On March 17, 2021, Robertson-Harris signed a three-year, $23.4 million contract with the Jacksonville Jaguars.
 On October 2, 2022, Robertson-Harris recorded nine total tackles and a tackle for loss during a 29–21 loss to the Philadelphia Eagles.

-On February 25, Robertson-Harris signed a three-year, $30 million extension with the Jaguars, keeping him under contract through the 2026 season.
+On February 25, 2023, Robertson-Harris signed a three-year, $30 million extension with the Jaguars, keeping him under contract through the 2026 season.

+Seattle Seahawks

+On October 14, 2024, Robertson-Harris was traded to the Seattle Seahawks in exchange for a 2026 sixth-round pick.

+On March 4, 2025, Robertson-Harris was released by the Seahawks.

+New York Giants

+On March 10, 2025, Robertson-Harris signed a two-year, $10 million contract with the New York Giants.